godotengine/godot-docs/tutorials/3d/fps_tutorial/part_two.rst

 Lets start making the weapons work in ``Player.gd``.

-First lets start by adding some global variables we'll need for the weapons:
+First lets start by adding some class variables we'll need for the weapons:

 ::